Tour Booking Guide

 A comprehensive list of TCB registered tour operators can be found at http://www.tourism.gov.bt/directory/tour-operator

-Except for visitors from India, Bangladesh, and the Maldives, all other visitors to Bhutan need a visa.
+Except for visitors from India, all other visitors to Bhutan need a visa.

 All other tourists must obtain a visa clearance before traveling to Bhutan.
 Visas are processed through an online system by our tour managers at Aaron Ace Bhutan Tours & Treks.

-You are required to send the photo-page of your passport to our tour managers who will then apply for your visa.
+You are required to send the photo-page of your passport and scan copy of your passport size photograph to our tour manager who will then apply for your visa.
 The visa will be processed by the Tourism Council of Bhutan (TCB) once the full payment of your holiday (including a USD 40 onetime visa fee) has been wire transferred and received in the TCB bank account.
 Once received the visa clearance letter will be processed within 72 working hours.

 Note: You need to wire transfer the full payment to Tourism Council of Bhutan’s Bank Account, not in our Bank Account.
 We will receive the payments from TCB only after your tours in Bhutan is completed satisfactorily.
 That way, your payments are completely secure, safe and satisfactory guaranteed.